 As sugar isn’t a liquid, it will have an impact on the consistency of your dish, so it’s best to dissolve the sugar in warm water (¼ of the volume of the golden syrup being replaced).

-If possible, it would be best to combine white sugar and brown sugar in equal measure to replace golden syrup.
-For example, replace 1 cup of golden syrup with ½ cup white sugar and ½ cup brown sugar, dissolved in ¼ cup warm water.
+For example, replace 1 cup of golden syrup with 1 cup white sugar, dissolved in ¼ cup warm water.

 Sugar isn’t one of the best substitutions but can be useful in a pinch.
 Though it's good to note that if you're planning to use sugar anyway, it could be good to make your own homemade golden syrup with the sugar instead (see homemade section above).